comicfans/comicfans.github.io/_posts/2018-01-01-program-introduction.markdown

 ---

+# Been programmer before realize

 for some people computer seems to be Voodoo, how can you control it to do almost anything for you ?
 Well actually before you have written even one line of code , you have been a programmer before, don't believe that ?
-Can you tell me the result of 89 + 64 ?
+Can you tell me answer of

+  89 + 64 = ?

 Well it's 153, but how did you got this ?

 ![use_calculator](/images/2018-01-01-program-intro.markdown/use_calculator.jpg)
 ![no_calculator](/images/2018-01-01-program-intro.markdown/no_calculator.jpg)